ClarisaD/DM1143-Ideation-and-Prototyping-FA18-Diaz/recommended-resources.md

 * _Blah Blah Blah_ by Dan Roam
 * _Unfolding The Napkin_ by Dan Roam
+* _Drawing on the Right Side of the Brain_ by Betty Edwards

 _Mapping_

 * _Web Redesign 2.0 \| Workflow That Works_ by Kelly Goto & Emily Cotler
 * _How to Make Sense of Any Mess: Information Architecture for Everybody 1.0 Edition_ by Abby Covert
 * Any Edward Tufte book

 _Prototyping_

 * [Getting Real](http://gettingreal.37signals.com) by 37Signals
 * _Show Your Work_ by Austin Kleon
+* _What do Prototypes Prototype?_ by Stephanie Houde and Charles Hill

 **Recommended Writing Resources**